trimstray/nginx-admins-handbook/doc/RULES.md

   > The `add_header` directive works in the `if`, `location`, `server`, and `http` scopes.
 These directives are inherited from the previous level if and only if there are no `add_header` directives defined on the current level.

-  > You should define a common config snippet for all contexts and and use it on each level.
+  > You should define a common config snippet for all contexts and use it on each level.

   > In my opinion, the best solution is use an include file with your global headers and add it to the `http` context.
 Alternative, you should set up other include file with your server/domain specific configuration (but always with your global headers!) and add it to the `server` contexts.

-  > There are solutions to this such as using an alternative module such as [headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module) for define specific headers in you `server` or `location` blocks.
+  > There are solutions to this such as using an alternative module like a [headers-more-nginx-module](https://github.com/openresty/headers-more-nginx-module) for define specific headers in you `server` or `location` blocks.

 There is a [great explanation](https://www.keycdn.com/support/nginx-add_header) of the problem: